ldynia/workshop-github-fundamentals/README.md

    theme: minima
    ```

-1. Click `Choose a theme` button and select `Cayman` theme (I like it the most) then click `Select theme` button.
-Finally, copy and paste below content into the interface that you see, or into `docs/index.md`
+1. Click the `Choose a theme` button and select the `Cayman` theme (I like it the most), then click the `Select theme` button.
+Finally, copy and paste the below content into the interface that you see or into `docs/index.md`

     ~~~
     ## Sherlock